eclipse/vorto/website/content/tutorials/grovepi.md

 ### 3. Generate application code using the Python generator.

-- Go to the Information Model of your device in the Vorto Repository, e.g. [distance sensor](http://vorto.eclipse.org/#/details/demo.iot.device/DistanceSensor/1.0.1?s=distancesensor).
+- Open the [Distance Sensor](http://vorto.eclipse.org/#/details/org.eclipse.vorto.tutorial/DistanceSensor/1.0.0) in the Vorto Repository.
-- On the right side, select the **Eclipse Hono Generator** and choose **Python**
+- Click **Eclipse Hono Generator** and choose **Python**.
 - Click **Generate**
-- Store the ZIP file and extract the source code.
+- Download the ZIP file and extract the source code.
 - [Get the certificate](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem.txt) and copy and paste the content in a .crt file where you stored your source code

 ### 4. Registering to Eclipse Hono